arunkpatra/athena/DEVELOPMENT.md

 - Java: JDK 11
 - Gradle: Bundled via wrapper, but locally installed Gradle v1.65 helps.

-> You would need credentials of the Amazon Redshift cluster.
-For running tests locally, you won't need Redshift since
+> To run the athena REST API app, you would need credentials of the Amazon Redshift cluster.
+However, for running the tests locally, you won't need Redshift since
-> local integration tests use a local PostgreSQL DB.
-You don't need to install PostgreSQL locally, just leave your
+> local integration tests use a local PostgreSQL DB instead of a full blown Amazon Redshift - the same queries work on both PostgreSQL and Amazon Redshift equally well with very few minor exceptions(e.g. `distkey` and `sortkey` which are Redshift specific).
+Furthermore, you don't need to install PostgreSQL locally yourself, just leave your
-> Docker daemon running (the tests will automatically do the rest)
+> Docker daemon running and the test automatio will automatically pull in PostgreSQL during test execution.

 ## Build and run tests
 - The integration tests would require your Docker daemon to be running.
 (Install Docker Desktop locally and start it)